bmad-sim/SpaceCharge.jl/README.md

 # SpaceCharge.jl

-SpaceCharge.jl is a Julia package for 3D space-charge calculations, designed for high-performance on both CPUs and GPUs.
-It aims to provide functionality equivalent to existing Fortran codes, leveraging Julia's capabilities for parallel computing.
+SpaceCharge.jl is a high-performance Julia package for 3D space-charge calculations, supporting both CPU and GPU acceleration.
+It is designed for scientific computing applications such as beam physics and accelerator modeling.

+## Algorithm and Citation

+This package implements a parallel fast Fourier transform (FFT) based 3D space charge algorithm using integrated Green functions, as described in:

+> Mayes, Christopher and Ryne, Robert and Sagan, David.
+"3D Space Charge in Bmad."
+9th International Particle Accelerator Conference, 2018. [doi:10.18429/JACoW-IPAC2018-THPAK085](https://doi.org/10.18429/JACoW-IPAC2018-THPAK085)

+The original Fortran implementation is available at: [https://github.com/RobertRyne/OpenSpaceCharge](https://github.com/RobertRyne/OpenSpaceCharge)

+The package provides high-level routines to:
+- Deposit weighted charged particles on a 3D rectangular grid.
+- Calculate the space charge fields on this grid.
+- Interpolate the field to an arbitrary point within its domain.

+Convolutions of the Green functions and the charge density are performed efficiently with FFTs.

 ## Installation